 “The devil, darkness, and death may swagger and boast, the pangs of life will sting for a while longer, but don’t worry; the forces of evil are breathing their last.
 Not to worry…He’s risen!“ ~ Charles R. Swindoll

-On this the Tuesday within the Octave of Easter, our 1st Reading today (Acts 2:36-41), yesterday too as a matter of fact (Acts 2:14, 22-23), transports us back to another formative and foundational Christian event, the Pentecost. it is here that Peter has taken it upon himself to address the large crowd in his midst, doing so with great zeal, knowledge and clarity.
+On this the Tuesday within the Octave of Easter, our 1st Reading today (Acts 2:36-41), yesterday too as a matter of fact (Acts 2:14, 22-23), transports us back to another formative Christian event, the Pentecost. it is here that Peter has taken it upon himself to address the large crowd in his midst, doing so with great zeal, knowledge, and clarity.

 “Let the whole house of Israel know for certain that God has made him both Lord and Christ, this Jesus whom you crucified,” Peter proclaims, leaving the throngs in a state of great distress.
 Sensing this, he urges them to “Repent and be baptized, every one of you,in the name of Jesus Christ, for the forgiveness of your sins; and you will receive the gift of the Holy Spirit.”
 In doing so, the intrepid Rock of our Church proclaims the very essence of the Catholic Message as he implores them to save themselves from what he calls this “corrupt generation.”

 Sound familiar?
 I would imagine every generation from Peter to present day would say that it does, that they too live in a corrupt generation.
 But Baptism is the remedy.
 Through the waters of the baptismal font, wherein God wields his power and declares his dominion over the lost children of Adam and Eve, we come to realize that sin, or death for that matter, no longer has power over us.
 As baptized children of God, we belong to His Kingdom, no longer subject to the despair and hopelessness of Satan’s lies and manipulation.
-He simply as no power over us any more.
-In the closing words of today’s passage we come to learn that about 3,000 people were baptized as a result of Saint Peter’s efforts.
+In the closing words of today’s passage we come to learn that about 3,000 people were baptized as a result of Peter’s efforts.

 In today’s Gospel (John 20:11-18), we revisit Mary Magdalene and her mysterious encounter with the risen Jesus at the site of his tomb https://hubpages.com/religion-philosophy/The-Book-of-Acts-and-the-Power-of-the-Holy-Spirit.
 It’s interesting to note that it is only when Jesus calls her by name, as he does each of us, that she recognizes her beloved Savior.